Fighting Allegations Of Child Abuse And Neglect

 I am criminal defense lawyer Bernard Jocuns.
 I have 20 years of experience defending the accused, including specific experience in abuse and neglect cases.
 I will examine all evidence, testimony and reports connected to the charges to mount a defense.
 I will make sure that you have an opportunity to tell your side of the story and counter the government’s version of events.

-My staff and I take a holistic approach to these serious and sensitive cases.
+My team and I take a holistic approach to these serious and sensitive cases.
 The stigma attached to child abuse and neglect allegations can have a profound impact on your life, your personal relationships, your career and your lifelong bond with your child or children.

 Child Protective Services Defense